Using Microservices Architecture to Break Your Vendor Lock-inby QArea Expert on August 6, 2018

 Complex projects become messy so quickly that companies end up being completely dependent on their development vendors.
-Once you chose a team, your hands are tied (seemingly forever).
+Once you chose a dedicated development team, your hands are tied (seemingly forever).

 Anyway, that’s how it usually works, and here is why.